 - 1. Ensure all connectors are firmly in place.
 Ensure that all connections are tight, with no stray strands of wire. - 2.
-If a Loop Card has been added to the panel, please ensure that it's securely fitted to the back of the panel's Main Board. - 3.
+If a Loop Card has been added to the panel, please ensure that it's securely fitted to the back of panel's Main Board. - 3.
 Power up the Panel. - 4.
 Ensure that the Panel is in Installation Mode (SYSTEM ON LED flashing).
-If not, enter programming mode and select function 8-4-1 Active/Installation Mode and place the panel into Installation Mode. - 5.
-Verify panels protocol to ensure compatibility during the installation process of loop devices. - 6.
+If not, enter programming mode and select function 8-4-1 Active/Installation Mode and place panel into Installation Mode. - 5.
 Press SYSTEM RESET.